illuminATI98/illuminATI98/README.md

 I aim to further enhance my skills in Fullstack Development and contribute to meaningful projects that make a positive impact.

 ## 🌟 Fun Fact
-I have a lot of hobbies 😁
+I have a lot of hobbies.
+You can talk with me about Computer Science, Cars, Dance, Gaming, Cooking all day long. 😁✌

 Thanks for visiting my profile!
 Let's connect and collaborate on exciting projects.